base4nfdi/pid4nfdi/content/events/2025-cordi/index.md

 projects:
 ---

-The team of PID4NFDI will join in participating in the 1st Base4NFDI User Conference which takes place in Berlin in November 2024.
+The team of PID4NFDI will join in participating in the 2nd Conference on Research Data Infrastructure (CoRDI) which takes place in Aachen in August 2025.